It is great that you are interested in having your child christened!

 Is that all?

 Well, yes.
 A good idea, is to come along to one of our other baptisms, so you can see what we do and how we run this enjoyable service.
 The way we do it may be different from other churches!
 Also, if your godparents have never been to St Leonard’s before, bring them along with you on a Sunday near the christening.
 It will make them feel less nervous and we can talk to them about where they would be standing etc…

 Normally someone from the Church will be in contact with you to arrange a time for us to meet and to chat about the service.
 They will contact you nearer the date of your child’s christening…It is helpful to have the godparents there for that meeting to help them prepare for the special day and their special role in your child’s life.

-Because the vows which parents and godparents make are really important , we believe it can only help attending church to give you the tools you need to help nurture that faith in your child.
+Because the vows which parents and godparents make are really important, we believe it can only help attending church to give you the tools you need to help nurture that faith in your child.
 It doesn’t and shouldn’t rely only on you to help your child understand things about Jesus and God.
-Through church people grow spiritually, learn, and have others around them they can ask questions. it’s a good place to help you fulfil your vows.
+Through church people they will grow spiritually, learn, and have others around them that they can discuss questions with.
+It’s a good place to help you fulfil your vows.

 So, we look forward to meeting you and your family on this special day!